OpenRealTimeSimulation/SolverCodegen/README.md

 ## Requirements

-These tools requires C++14 or higher to build.
+These tools require C++14 or higher to build.

 Besides the C++ standard library, the tools depend on the following third-party libaries to compile: